 Regulation A+ Tier 2 Reporting Obligations – Going Public Lawyer

-Regulation A also known as Regulation A+ provides investors with more investment choices and issuers with more capital raising options during their going public transactions.
+Regulation A, also known as Regulation A+, provides investors with more investment choices and issuers with more capital raising options during their going public transactions.
 The rules adopting Regulation A+ are mandated by Title IV of the Jumpstart Our Business Startups (JOBS) Act.

-Regulation A+ expands existing Regulation A dramatically opening new doors for capital raising for smaller companies.
+Regulation A+ expands existing Regulation A by dramatically opening new doors for capital raising for smaller companies.
 Regulation A+ offerings can be used in combination with direct public offerings and initial public offerings as part of a Going Public Transaction.
 The exemption simplifies the process of obtaining the seed stockholders required by the Financial Industry Regulatory Authority while allowing the issuer to raise initial capital.
 The exemption provides for two distinct offering exemptions.
 Tier 1 provides an exemption from SEC registration for offerings of up to $20 million.
 Tier 2 exempts offerings up to $50 million.

-One of the most notable differences between the two Regulation A+ tiers is that issuers that conduct a Tier 2 offering will become subject to ongoing SEC reporting obligations, though such obligations are significantly less burdensome than those to that apply to SEC reporting issuers filing Form S-1 Registration Statements.
+One of the most notable differences between the two Regulation A+ tiers is that issuers that conduct a Tier 2 offering will become subject to ongoing SEC reporting obligations, though such obligations are significantly less burdensome than those that apply to SEC reporting issuers filing Form S-1 Registration Statements.

 Presently, issuers that conduct Both Tier 1 & Tier 2 Regulation A offerings must file a Form 2-A with the SEC every six months to report sales in the offering, and submit a final Form 1-A to the SEC within 30 days after the offering is complete.
 Regulation A+ eliminated Form 2-A and created Form 1-Z.

 Form 1-A requires information about the amount of securities qualified and sold, as well as the price, fees, and net proceeds.